Maria Aparecida Silva Bento

 CEERT - Centro de Estudos das Relações do Trabalho e Desigua

-This profile was prepared when Maria Aparecida Silva Bento was elected to the Ashoka Fellowship in 1993.
+This description of Maria Aparecida Silva Bento's work was prepared when Maria Aparecida Silva Bento was elected to the Ashoka Fellowship in 1993.

 The New Idea